Superconducting Proximity Effect in an SSH-Superconductor Junction: Elimination of superconductor's degrees of freedom

 Let us rewrite Eq.(\ref{S_eff_fin}) in frequency representation

 where $\hat{V}_{m,m'}(i\omega_{n})$ -- Fourier image of interaction operator.

 We have obtained an expression for an effective action in terms of the Matsubara representation.
-As aware, using the analytical continuation procedure, one can obtain a retarted Green's function from the Matsubara.
+As aware, using the analytical continuation procedure, one can obtain a retarded Green's function from the Matsubara.
 Since our problem is quadratic in fermionic fields, this procedure consists in simply replacing Matsubara frequencies $\omega_{n}$ with real frequencies $\omega$ according to the rule: $i\omega_{n} \rightarrow \omega + i 0$.
 Performing such a transition, we obtain real-frequency representation of an action (\ref{S_F})

-The action (\ref{S_K}) will be used in further calculations of the energy spectrum of an topological insulator, as well as in studying the effects of superconducting correlations on the edge state.
+The action (\ref{S_K}) will be used in further calculations of the energy spectrum of a topological insulator, as well as in studying the effects of superconducting correlations on the edge state.